Uriah F. Abshier: Early life

-Abshier was born in White County, Illinois on September 17, 1849, the son of Joel M. Abshier and Margaret (Miller) Abshier.
+Abshier was born in White County, Illinois, on September 17, 1849, the son of Joel M. Abshier and Margaret (Miller) Abshier.
 As a young man, sometime before 1868, he moved west, settling in Colusa County, California.
 After arriving in California, he made his living as a farmer.
 He continued farming in that area for at least four years.

 Sometime between 1873 and 1875, Abshier moved north to Oregon, settling in Silver Lake in Lake County.
 After arriving in Oregon, he worked as a stockman.

 While in Silver Lake, Abshier became active in local politics.
 In 1881, he was appointed to the position of Lake County commissioner after the elected commissioner resigned from the post.
 A year later, the county Democratic convention selected Abshier as the party's candidate for county commissioner.
 Abshier was elected to the county commissioner position in the 1882 general election, defeating three other candidates.
 In that election, Abshier received 360 votes while J. B. Phelps (another Democrat) ran second with 304 votes with Republican, P. G. Chrisman, receiving 247.
-There was also an independent candidate who got 2 votes.
+There was also an Independent candidate who received two votes.